- I think my child may be dyslexic.

 Q1.
 I think my child may be dyslexic,

-Ask the school secretary for a copy of the school’s SEN policy and make an appointment to talk to the class teacher.
+Ask the school secretary for a copy of the school’s Information Report and Special Needs Policy, then make an appointment to talk to the class teacher.
 A family history would be a strong indicator, and other indicators as listed on: Indications of Dyslexia and Getting Help for Your Child pages.
-(Return to top)

 Q2.
 Can I go to my GP to get my child assessed for dyslexia?

 Sadly no, dyslexia assessments are not funded by the NHS.